Rumble (Skrillex, Fred Again and Flowdan song)

-"Rumble" is a song by American record producer Skrillex, British record producer Fred Again, and British MC Flowdan.
+"Rumble" is a song by American record producer Skrillex, British record producer Fred Again, and British rapper Flowdan.
 It was released as a single through Atlantic Records and Owsla on January 4, 2023, with production handled by Skrillex and Fred Again.
 The song also features uncredited vocals from American singer Elley Duhé, sampled from unfinished works from Fred Again and Skrillex, and Jamaican-American rapper Beam, sampled from Skrillex's track "Selecta".
 It is the first single from Skrillex's second studio album Quest for Fire, his first since 2014's Recess.

 Background

 In an interview with BBC Radio 1, Skrillex explained that "Rumble" was initially a collaboration between Fred Again and Flowdan from 2018.
 After meeting Fred and hearing the song for the first time, he asked for the song's stems and made his own version, which he disliked: "I did something.
 I didn't like it.
 I thought I ruined the song.
 I was scared to play it and then we started working on it like months ago."
 English producer Four Tet was also involved, but eventually was "kicked off" the track.
 During a live set at the Electric Ballroom in London on January 6, 2023, featuring all three producers, Skrillex explained that Four Tet's role "was the most important role, which was to make sure we didn't overproduce it and spoil it".